 QMA was at the center of Oklahoma's 2006 Tax Credit Abuse Controversy during John Daniel's tenure as president.
-John Daniel's first letter of testimony was sent to the Oklahoma State House of Representatives, State Government Oversight Committee, for the Committee's annual meeting with then Oklahoma Tax Commission Executive Director Tony Mastin.
+This letter of testimony was sent to the Oklahoma State House of Representatives, State Government Oversight Committee, for the Committee's annual meeting with then Oklahoma Tax Commission Executive Director Tony Mastin.
 The letter was ignored.
 View

 Letter published in Altus Times

 John Daniel's Letter to the Editor involves Oklahoma Tax Credits, the former First State Bank (not the current First State Bank of Altus, a branch of the Herring Bank) and Luscombe Aircraft Corporation / Quartz Mountain Aerospace (LAC/QMA).
 For information on Prowling Owl, see the web site http:prowlingowl.com.
 This web site states that it is "dedicated to exposing fraud, scams, embezzlement, and such involving public money."